abi4010132/PASD-POT/README.md

 ```

 ### No virtual environment
+Download and unzip this whole git repository in to your folder
 Navigate to the folder you created in the terminal and enter the following line:
 ```python
 pip install -r requirements.txt